5 Best Drywall Taping Tools in 2022

 2. MARSHALLTOWN TapeShooter Drywall Taper

-MARSHALLTOWN TapeShooter Drywall Taper
+MARSHALLTOWN TapeShooter Drywall Tape

+This tape-shooter or drywall banjo has two compartments, one is for tape, and another is for holding the mud.
 There is a spool for holding the tape roll.
 By opening the latch of the tape compartment, you can easily fit the tape roll in the tape compartment.
 Remember to set the tape clockwise to roll easily and insert the tape through the groove in the bottom, which connects two compartments.

-In the mud section, the tape should stay above the mud so that when you use the tape-shooter, the bottom side of the tape will be coated with mud, and you can easily tape your drywall joins.
+In the mud section, the tape should stay above the mud so that when you use the tape-shooter, the bottom side of the tape will be coated with mud, and you can easily tape your drywall joints.

 There is an adjustable screw in the front of the banjo, which controls the mudflow.
 Just under the screw, there is a piece of steel which, whenever you tighten the screw, will push the steel beneath it, and the steel will pinch the tape, resulting in a thin mud coat on the tape.
-Now, if you want a thicker mud coat, all you have to do is loosen the screw to your preferred way.
+Now, if you want a thicker mud coat, all you have to do is loosen the screw in your preferred way.

 Pros